As MD of UK-based EGA Distro, Charley Snook is a key exec in the flourishing British hip hop scene.

 That also sparked a relationship with what was then Caroline (now Virgin Music UK), where, as consultants, Snook and Batsa brought acts including Aitch, Zoe Wees, Krept & Konan and Rema in to sign distribution deals at UMG.
 The evolution into records led them to want to start their own distribution company, which today has backing from Virgin Music Group.

-At the moment, Snook is busy working on the upcoming campaign for what will be Nines’ sixth and final album, Quit While You’re Ahead, following five that have hit Top 5 on the U.K.’s Official Albums Chart.
+At the moment, Snook is busy working on the campaign for Nines’ sixth and final album, Quit While You’re Ahead, following five that have hit Top 5 on the U.K.’s Official Albums Chart.
 She’s also managing Digga D, whose latest album, Back to Square One, hit No.6 in the UK last year, and promises some exciting releases from other EGA artists next year.

 Here, we chat to Snook about her career to date, the evolution of EGA, being a working parent in music, and much more besides.